mbourgey/EBI_cancer_workshop_CNV/README.md

 ```

-To reduce the size of the seqz file, we'll use of a binning function provided in sequenza-utils.py.
+To reduce the size of the seqz file, we'll use a binning function provided in sequenza-utils.py.
 This binning decreases the memory requirement to load the data into R, and it also speeds up the processing of the sample.

 ```{.bash}
 ## sequenza preprocessing step 2 - seqz binning 500bp